 Malcolm Edey was appointed to his current position as Assistant Governor (Financial System) in April 2009.
 In this role he is responsible for the Bank's work on financial stability, including production of the twice-yearly Financial Stability Review, as well as the Bank's oversight of the payments system.
-He is a member of the Bank's senior policy committees and is Deputy Chairman of the Payments System Board.
+He is a member of the Bank's senior policy committees and is Deputy Chair of the Payments System Board.
 Prior to his current role, Malcolm headed the Bank's Economic Group for seven years and before that held a number of other senior positions in Economic and Financial Markets groups.
 In the mid 1990s he spent three years at the OECD in Paris where he worked as a senior economist in the Money and Finance Division.
-In December 2010, he was elected Chairman of the OECD Committee on Financial Markets, completing his term in early 2015.
+In December 2010, he was elected Chair of the OECD Committee on Financial Markets, completing his term in early 2015.
 He is also a member of the Basel Committee on Banking Supervision.

 Malcolm is a graduate of Sydney University and the London School of Economics.

 |1977–90||Reserve Bank of Australia; positions in Banking & Finance and Research Departments|

 |1991–92||Deputy Head, Economic Analysis Department|

 |2001–02||Head of Domestic Markets Department|

 |2002–09||Assistant Governor (Economic)|